dipesg/Plant-Disease-Detection/README.md

 Our pipeline consists of three steps:
   1. An AI model which detect plant disease.
   2. An AI model which predict if the leaves has disease or not.
-  3. The output predicted disease name.
+  3. The output is predicted disease name.

 ### 🚀 Model's performance
   - **Our Custom CNN model** perform better by giving near 95% accuracy.